selectany/vagrant-slitaz/README.md

 Built against Virtual Box Guest Addins v4.3.

 ## Benefits
 The main one is the small vagrant's box size ~105Mb.
-Despite this the Slitaz guest is equipped with:
+Despite this the Slitaz guest OS is equipped with:
 Apache2.4, php-5.4.13, xdebug-2.2.3, perl-5.12.3, MySql-5.5.27, sqlite3, php-cli, git-1.8.3, composer-2013-10-21,
 ngrok, phpMyAdmin-3.5.2, openssh-5.9